rust-lang/rust-forge/src/mdbook/proposals-and-stabilization.md

 are suitable for each method of making a proposal - see below):

 - Add to the merge queue
-  - A proposal (an RFC or an FCP) is added to the merge queue when it is approved to be merged.
+  - A pull request is added to the merge queue when it is approved to be merged.
 - FCP
-  - A final comment period will require sign-off from a majority (all members minus 2) of the mdBook team to approve a proposal and then a ten day waiting period.
+  - A final comment period will require sign-off from members of the mdBook (exact number depends on the size of the team, refer to the FCP process to know exactly) to approve a proposal and then a ten day waiting period.
   - FCPs can be used to approve any form of proposal.

 ## Proposals